sdhutchins/flask-demo/README.md

 In order to log in, the `username` is `admin` and the `password` is `admin`.

-## Running this app locally
+## Running this site locally

-In order to run this app, follow the instructions below:
+In order to run this site, follow the instructions below:

 1. Download the [zip](https://github.com/sdhutchins/flask-demo/archive/master.zip)
 archive of this repository.